 crypto.subtle.generateKey

-: This method generates a cryptographic key.name: "AES-GCM"
+: Generates a new cryptographic key.name: "AES-GCM"

-: Specifies the algorithm to use (AES-GCM).length: 256
+: Specifies the use of AES in Galois/Counter Mode .length: 256

 async function encrypt(key, data) {